 Fibromyalgia pain is unlike any other; the pain is usually widespread, including in the neck, buttocks, shoulders, arms, upper back, and chest.
 In addition, the pain can be so severe that it's debilitating.

-In addition to relaxing your muscles, massage can also help you improve your quality of sleep and relieve tension headaches.
-Also, when done correctly, it will help you release stress and anxiety.
+In addition to relaxing your muscles, massage can help you improve your sleep quality and relieve tension headaches.
+Also, it will help you release stress and anxiety when done correctly.

 During massage therapy, your muscles and soft tissues are manipulated to relieve stress, decrease pain, and increase mobility.
-Massage is usually done with the hands, and there are a variety of techniques used to deliver a therapeutic massage.
+Massage is usually done with the hands, and various techniques are used to deliver a therapeutic massage.

 It's believed that massage therapy helps enhance the production of certain pain blockers, including endorphins, serotonin, and norepinephrine.
 These hormones work to counteract pain signals conducted by the brain, explaining why massage offers such dramatic pain relief.